jovemmanuelre/JEREPortfolioPage/README.md

 # JEREPortfolioPage
-This is the Main Portfolio Page that contains the overview of the projects I work on
+This is the Main Portfolio Page that contains the overview of the projects I work on.

+About Me

+Kaggle Portfolio Link

+Bootcamp Portfolio Link

+What I'm Working On

+Thank you!